-Drawbacks: Once the promotional period is up, the interest rates are likely to be high.
-And many contractors don’t accept credit cards, so a loan that allows you to access cash may be preferable.
-(Check out SuperMoney’s recommended list of credit cards here.)
+Also, many contractors don’t accept credit cards, so a loan that allows you to access cash may be preferable.
+Check out SuperMoney’s recommended list of credit cards here.

-You don’t need to go through your mortgage lender, though sometimes they’ll be more generous with loyal customers.
+You don’t need to go through your mortgage lender, though if you have a good relationship with them, you may get better rates.
 If customer service is a priority, check out J.D.
-Power’s mortgage servicer satisfaction survey and inquire at the top performers about home improvement loans.
+Power’s mortgage servicer satisfaction survey and reach out to the top performers.

-The ranks of online lenders are growing fast.
-All will consider your credit, but many will also take into account factors such as your profession and education when reviewing your application.
+There are also a ton of online lenders to consider.
+These lenders will consider your credit, but many will also take into account factors like your profession and education.
 LightStream offers its lowest rates — 4.29% with autopay — for home improvement borrowers with superb credit and substantial incomes.

 And be wary of contractors offering to handling financing for you.
-You can usually do better evaluating options on your own rather than trusting your contractor’s network.
+In general, you’ll see better results if you evaluate your options on your own.

 Ready to find the right financing option for you?
 If you’d like to see what kind of loan terms you qualify for, click here to get quotes from top online lenders.
 It only takes a minute, and pre-qualifying won’t hurt your credit score.